kwakuAddo23/alx-low_level_programming/0x0E-structures_typedef/README.md

 Task 4: this function creates a new dog

-Task 5: a function that frees the dogs
+Task 5: a function that frees the dogs, dogs are out